pdufour/skyrun/README.md

 Installing Skyrun
 -----------------

-To use skyrun on the cli install globally
+To use skyrun from the cli, install skynet globally

 	npm install -g skyrun

 Using Skyrun from the CLI
 ---------------------------

+eg

 	skyrun user@host path/to/script.sh

 Using Skyrun Programmically
 ---------------------------